Booting Windows PE

-- A Windows Deployment Services (Windows DS) server.
-You can access the image by way of PXE boot.
+A Windows Deployment Services (Windows DS) server.
+You can access the image by using Pre-Boot Execution Environment (PXE) boot.

-- A supported PXE server.
+A supported PXE server.
 You can access the image by using PXE boot.

-Swap the removable media (CD-ROM or DVD-ROM) that is used to start the computer and insert another CD to add drivers, utilities, applications, or a Windows operating system image.
+Swap the removable media (CD-ROM or DVD-ROM) that is used to start the computer and insert another CD-ROM or DVD-ROM to add drivers, utilities, applications, or a Windows operating system image.

-- Start the computer from a Windows DS (PXE) server with the ability to disconnect from the network once Windows PE has loaded.
-After the initial download of the Windows PE image, there is no longer any dependency on network resources, such as file handles, which normally must remain loaded until the Windows PE client computer restarts.
+Start the computer from a Windows Deployment Services (PXE) server with the ability to disconnect from the network once Windows PE has loaded.
+After the initial download of the Windows PE image, there are no longer any dependencies on network resources.

-Windows PE assigns X as the drive letter of any media that it boots from, and the assignment cannot be modified.
+- By default, Windows PE assigns X as the drive letter of any media that it boots from.
+You can change the drive location using DISM /Set-TargetPath.

 The following items are required for starting Windows PE by using a RAM disk: